 Conversations about the pioneers of the Oklahoma FFA Association don’t get very far until the name of Dick Fisher is mentioned.

-Fisher is active in the Methodist Church, the Cushing Rotary Club, and a number of other state and local organizations.
+Fisher was active in the Methodist Church, the Cushing Rotary Club and a number of other state and local organizations.

 Fisher was inducted to the CareerTech Hall of Fame in 1991.